acuna-public/Storager/README.md

 - SDCard<br>
 <br>

-It don't use any side libraries, only native Java `HttpURLConnection` to make queries to the official clouds APIs.
+It don't use any side libraries, only native Java `HttpURLConnection` to access the official clouds APIs.

 **Usage**